 Why we invest this way

-Efficiency – We don’t have a lot of capital, and when your capital is small, your investment returns are also small.
+At this stage of life, you don’t have a lot of capital.
+When your capital is small, your investment returns are also small.
 Therefore the most efficient way to make money is through side-hustling and being good at your job, not spending six hours a week fussing over which stock to buy.

-The local index fund (in Singapore, it’s the STI-ETF – is the easiest part of the equation.
+The local index (in Singapore, it’s the STI-ETF – is the easiest part of the equation.
 The quickest way to get started on it is through a Regular Savings Plan.
-All the local banks have an option: Click for OCBC, DBS, and UOB.
-There’s also one through a broker, Philip Capital – this is what we use, but the platform is fugly.

 - For this investment, I put in some $500 every month.